BYUHPC/sci-comp-course/syllabus.md

 There will also be a weekly Q&A. Even if you can't attend, you can submit questions in advance (via email or Slack) that we'll answer during the Q&A; you can then watch the Q&A after we post the recording on Slack each week.

 If you run into confusing material, typos, syntax errors, or similar, you can get [extra credit by letting us know](assignments/extra-credit.md).
+You can also [leave feedback anonymously](assignments/feedback.md).